dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of key usage flags.
 The registry includes the key flags value, the name of the flag, and a reference to the defining specification.
 The initial values for this registry can be found in {{key-flags}}.
-Adding a new key usage flag MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new key usage flag MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Reason for Revocation Extensions